machinetranslate/machinetranslate.org/concepts/language-model.md

 ## N-gram maximum likelihood estimate

-The easiest one is to count a number of occurrences of the pair
+The easiest one is to count a number of occurrences of a phrase, in this case a pair,
 <img src="https://render.githubusercontent.com/render/math?math=(w_1, w_2)"> and divide that by the number of occurrences of just
 <img src="https://render.githubusercontent.com/render/math?math=w_1">.
 The result is the probability that with the history (now truncated to just <img src="https://render.githubusercontent.com/render/math?math=w_1">) the next word is <img src="https://render.githubusercontent.com/render/math?math=w_2">.